Judge’s ruling to decide whether grizzly bear hunts resume

 HELENA, Mont.
-(AP) — A judge will decide whether the Lower 48 states’ first grizzly bear hunt in four decades will open as scheduled this weekend.
+(AP) — A judge is expected to make a ruling this week on whether the first grizzly bear hunting season to be held in the Lower 48 states in more than four decades will open as scheduled on Saturday outside Yellowstone National Park.

-The U.S. Fish and Wildlife Service ruled in 2017 that the grizzly population of approximately 700 bears living in and around Yellowstone National Park has recovered and is no longer a threatened species.
+Wildlife advocates and Native American tribes will appear in court Thursday to urge U.S. District Judge Dana Christensen to reinstate federal protections that were lifted last year for approximately 700 grizzlies living in and around Yellowstone.
+They are asking him to do so before the hunts begin this weekend in Wyoming and Idaho.

-That decision allowed Idaho and Wyoming to plan grizzly hunts in areas outside of Yellowstone and Grand Teton national parks starting Saturday.
+“This is a high-stakes deadline,” said Tim Preso, an attorney for Earthjustice representing several advocacy groups and the Northern Cheyenne tribe.
+“We’re down to the wire.”

 Most Read Nation & World Stories